Internships - More information

 Work Scholar Departments

 The Elaine Goldman and John Benis Internship for New York City Students at Aperture Foundation is intended to provide experience in working for a not-for-profit arts organization for college students from diverse backgrounds who live in or attend school in New York City.
 The Elaine Goldman and John Benis Diversity intern will work in the Development Department, focusing on special event production.
-This is a six-month commitment that takes place in the fall of each year.
+This is a six-month commitment that takes place in the spring of each year.
 To be eligible, candidates must be a permanent resident of New York, or a current student of or recent graduate of a college or university located in New York.

 In addition to working closely with the Aperture staff, interns attend lunchtime seminars with our department heads; visit major museum collections, auction houses, and archives; and make contacts within the photography community at Aperture events and through meetings with professionals in the field.
 Aperture Foundation’s Chelsea location offers the unique opportunity to work and gain experience within the worlds of art, publishing, and photography.
 This internship has been generously funded by Elaine Goldman and John Benis.
 Click here to read more about the position and how to apply.